OchaUni-Physical-Activity-Measurement/.github/profile/README.md

 <li>to develop new technologies to support more accurate measurements of physical behaviors.</li>
 <li>to promote physical activty as a primary component of a sustainable society.</li>
 </ol></p>

+<strong>This GitHub organization hosts code developed for our projects, which require original data processing and statistical analysis</strong>.

 <h3 id="Selected articles">Selected articles</h3>